 This activity should be held separately from any other Easter hunt and must be prepared ahead of time.
 The person in charge of the hunt creates a series of hints that will lead the children from one site to another until the final prize is found.
 The hints are placed inside plastic Easter eggs, and the kids are given the first one to start off the fun.

 Write the clues in rhyme or make the clues a little bit hard to figure out.
 For example, for older children, one might clue an egg hidden in a... grandfather clock by saying, "I'm a grandfather who might get 'ticked' at you."
 For younger children, you might say, "I'm a clock, taller than wide.
 Find the next clue, by looking inside."
-A special cache of candy or small toys can be the final prize.Continue to 5 of 10 below.
+Put the final prize inside a golden egg or a fancy egg.
+A little cache of toys or candy can form the "treasure."

 Steal the Egg